SumUpAnalytics/nucleus-sdk/README.md

 * Content recommendation at the Topic level
 * Historical analysis of prevalence, sentiment and consensus at the Topic level
 * Author connectivity analysis
+* Topic exposure variation, as building block for time-series predictive modeling

 2. Dataset Management
 * Retrieval of documents metadata